 A review of Our Thoughts Determine Our Lives

 Elder Thaddeus of Vitovnica is a very interesting person.
 He lead what from my opinion was very great life.
-An account of it is also found in the book.
-He had a lung disorder and was given five years to live which he surpassed to be 88.
+An account of it is found in the first half of this book.
+He grew up estranged from many of his relatives, he was weak, he was later diognosed with a lung disorder and was given five years to live which he surpassed to be 88.
+In between the wars he became a monk in Serbia and then he lived through the occupation of Serbia.
+He lived in relative obscurity for a while until he neared the end of his life.

 This is a man who saw his country change after ww2, who saw the direction that Serbians were going and sought to advise people against it.
 This modern way of life that to him was completed inverted and not-conducive to a spiritually productive and peaceful life.
-I’m not Serbian (not in the slightest), I’m not old, I’m quite young.
-Though do believe that many places around the world have gone in a direction that is not spiritually beneficial.
-The modern world tends to make us anxious, paranoid, hyperactive and quick to jump to conclusions.
+The “modern world” tends to make us anxious, paranoid, hyperactive and quick to jump to conclusions.
+This is something I have also realized.

 The Christian life is a life of struggle.
-Whether you’re a monastic (like elder Thaddeus), your married, or single wondering what parth you ought to traversethere is struggle.
-The elder’s teachings speak about how we have to control our thoughts to focus on the lord if we expect to profit from that struggle.
-Me and the friend who recommended me this book had a conversation about it.
-He believes it would be a wonderful book to add to our parish’s reading list for catechumens.
-I think that on such a list it ought to be around the end or the exact middle of it if that is done.
+Whether you’re a monastic, you’re married, or single wondering what path you ought to traverse; there is struggle.
+We have to control our thoughts to focus on the lord if we expect to profit from that struggle.
+The friend who recommended me this book believes it would be a wonderful book to add to our parish’s reading list for catechumens.
+I think that on such a list it ought to be around the end if that was ever done.

 If you wish to read this book it is published by the St. Herman of Alaska Botherhood.
 I would highly recommend it: Perchase the book from here or your local Orthodox Church Bookstore